Grafted

 John 15:4 “I am the vine, ye are the branches: He that abideth in me, and I in him, the same bringeth forth much fruit: for without me ye can do nothing.”

 Jesus is explaining that he is our source of life and strength.
 Without him we are lifeless and unfruitful.
 He is the vine.
 We are the branches.
 Keep this verse in mind as we go along in the lesson.
 Let’s go now to Romans 11:16-25.
 Here, Paul is speaking to Gentile believers and he is warning them not to feel superior to Jews because some of them did not believe, therefore they were broken off the vine and gentile believers were then graffed or grafted in.
-He is telling them that Both Jews and Gentiles now can and do share the vine’s nourishment and depend on Christ for life and not heritage of culture for salvation.
+He is telling them that Both Jews and Gentiles now can and do share the vine’s nourishment and depend on Christ for life and not heritage or culture for salvation.
 It’s all in the vine, in Christ.

 Romans 11:17 “For if the firstfruit be holy, the lump is also holy: and if the root be holy, so are the branches.
 17. And if some of the branches be broken off, and thou, being a wild olive tree, wert graffed in among them, and with them partakest of the root and fatness of the olive tree: 18.
 Boast not against the branches.
 But if thou boast, thou bearest not the root, but the root thee.
 19. Thou wilt say then, The branches were broken off, that I might be graffed in.
 20. Well; because of unbelief they were broken off, and thou standest by faith.
 Be not high-minded, but fear: